 After graduating from university at just 19 and finishing her MBA at Wharton two years later, by the age of 23 Noreena was advising the Russian government on its post-Communist economic reforms.
 She moved to the European Bank for Reconstruction and Development and studied for her PhD in economics and business (specialising in Russian business and reform) before working with the governments of Israel, Egypt, Palestine, and Jordan on the Middle East Peace Process.
 She has been cited as a leading voice on global economics and geopolitics, and a source of new ideas in these areas.

 Formerly a member of RWE’s Digital Transformation Board, Noreena’s research on digitalisation and Generation K (after Hunger Games heroine Katniss Everdeen) considered the effects of coming of age during the 2008 recession.
 A group entering work and becoming consumers has been shaped by financial anxiety and cynicism, exacerbated by an inescapable exposure to global disasters, climate change and political dishonesty.
 Noreena advises corporations on how to work and engage with a generation that lacks trust, and looks at the implications of AI and fast data on the future of business.

-A regular opinion writer in print globally, Noreen’s articles have appeared in The New York Times, The Wall Street Journal, The Guardian, the Financial Times and The Washington Post to name a few.
-She has also hosted her own show MegaHertz on SiriusXM and has appeared on BBC’s Question Time, China’s CWTV and CBS’s This Morning.
+A regular opinion writer in print globally, Noreena’s articles have appeared in The New York Times, The Wall Street Journal, The Guardian, the Financial Times and The Washington Post.
+She has also hosted her own show, MegaHertz on SiriusXM, and has appeared on BBC’s Question Time, China’s CWTV and CBS’s This Morning.
 She has spoken for Google Zeitgeist, TED and the World Economic Forum.
 She has also worked on the RED and Make Poverty History campaigns, led the Mayday for Nurses campaign, and was a Trustee of the Institute for Public Policy Research.
 As well as serving as an Honorary Professor at University College London’s Institute for Global Prosperity she also sits on the board of Warner Music Group.

 © Copyright 2024 JLA.
 All rights reserved.